 Designating bodies are permitted to join the scheme if they pass a resolution to this effect.

-Designating bodies, other than connected entities, are not required under the regulations to provide a guarantee.
-These bodies usually have tax raising powers.
+Designating bodies, other than connected entities, are not required under the Regulations to provide a guarantee.
+These bodies usually have tax raising powers and include Parish and Town Councils.